lidafa0206/Radmc3d_Simulation/README.md

 9. Simulate the finall SED and continuum image, and calculate the chi2_SED and chi2_image

 ## Radmc3d_Simulation_mult.py
-Multi-process programs can be utilized to concurrently determine the optimal fitting results for multiple models within the parameter space.
+Multi-process programs can determine the fitting results for multiple models within the parameter space.

 # Requirements #